Tax Credits: Policy

 In February 2017, the Government announced that they would exercise these powers and that from April 2018 DWP would start to recover a segment of HMRC tax credit debt from people whose tax credit claims have ended and who have not engaged with HMRC in repaying their tax credit overpayment debt.
 This is a more general use of the power and is not only for those people who are moving to UC (where DWP will recover tax credit overpayment debts by reducing the UC award).

-In March 2018, the Office for Budget Responsibility confirmed in their March report that due to IT difficulties this has been delayed until at least October 2018.
+In March 2018, the Office for Budget Responsibility confirmed in their March report that due to IT difficulties this has been delayed until at least October 2018 and the process was introduced formally from June 2019, when HMRC begin transferring a segment of outstanding tax credit debt, not associated with a UC claimant, to DWP for them to recover.

-Once implemented, this means that DWP can use their Direct Earnings Attachment (DEA) powers which HMRC do not have for tax credits.
+This means that DWP can use their Direct Earnings Attachment (DEA) powers which HMRC do not have for tax credits.
 This means employers must, if directed, deduct amounts from an employee’s pay and send it to DWP.
 The amounts that can be deducted depend on whether the standard DEA rate or higher DEA rate is being used but it will be between 3% and 40% of the employee’s pay after deductions for tax, national insurance and pension contributions.
-You can read more about DEA on GOV.UK website.
+You can read more about DEA on GOV.UK website and more about the transfer of tax credit debt to DWP in our tax credit section.